SoFi Checking and Savings Review 2022

 - Twitter: @SoFiSupport

-SoFi Money might not be a perfect replacement for your primary checking or money market accounts, but it could be a good fit for short-term savings and managing money you want to invest through SoFi.
+SoFi Checking and Savings could be a perfect replacement for your primary checking or money market accounts, plus a good fit for short-term savings and managing money you want to invest through SoFi.

 SoFi could be a fit for you if: